raine/tgreddit/README.md

 - **`filter`** — only send certain post types: `image`, `video`, `link`, `self_text`, `gallery`.

+When called with just a subreddit name, the bot replies with an inline keyboard to configure settings interactively.
+If you already know the parameters you want, pass them directly:

 ```
 /sub AnimalsBeingJerks
 /sub AnimalsBeingJerks time=week limit=5